garysweaver/irie/README.md

 Inherited Resources including extensions.

-Extend [Inherited Resources][inherited_resources] actions with request parameter-driven filtering, sorting, pagination, and more:
+Extend [Inherited Resources][inherited_resources] actions with modules request parameter-driven filtering, sorting, pagination, and more.
+It's like using a more powerful version of [has_scope][has_scope], but with cleaner request URLs in some cases, and without having to add model scopes and controller methods just to do something controller-specific.

 ```ruby
 class PostsController < ApplicationController